Barber Programs & Barbering Career Information

 It is a common myth that barbering and cosmetology are the same thing.
 Yes, they are quite similar in program length and curriculum, but they are two separate licenses and there are some distinct differences between these two professions.
 First, barber schools primarily teach the study of men's hair and short hair, and its many forms, structures and styles.
 On the other hand, cosmetology training tends to run the gamut of hair types, styles and skills.

 Secondly, barber clientele tend to lean overwhelmingly male, whereas cosmetology clients tend to be predominantly female - though both men and women see both cosmetologists and barbers depending on their personal preferences.
-(Another myth is that only men work in barbering.
-In fact, nearly half of licensed barbers are women according to USA Today.
-Cosmetology licensees do tend to skew mostly women, though there are plenty of men in that profession, too.)
+Another myth is that only men work in barbering.
+In fact, nearly half of licensed barbers are women who have mastered the tonsorial arts.

 Lastly, the next major difference between barbering and cosmetology is the services each type of licensee can legally perform.
 In most states, barbers are trained to do facial shaving, including traditional straight razor shaves and safety razor shaves, whereas cosmetologists are usually not allowed to perform these services.
 Cosmetology curricula include nails and makeup, wheres barber curricula do not.
 In fact, in some states it's up for debate whether a salon can have a barber pole outside their business if there is not a licensed barber on staff.